 The method for calculating gas fees varies depending on the network.
-For example, calculating gas on Ethereum used to be very complicated, but was considerably simplified with the implementation of Ethereum Improvement Protocol (EIP) 1559 in August 2021 (also known as the London Upgrade, following the Ethereum convention of naming major upgrades after places that have hosted its conferences).
-Essentially, you pay a base fee for every unit of gas, which is burned, or disappears, upon successful completion of the transaction.
+For example, calculating gas on Ethereum used to be very complicated, but was considerably simplified with the implementation of Ethereum Improvement Protocol (EIP) 1559 in August 2021 (also known as the London Upgrade).
+Essentially, you pay a base fee for every unit of gas, which is burned (read: it is deleted, and disappears) upon successful completion of the transaction.
 On top of the base fee, you add a priority fee, again per unit of gas, the value of which depends on how quickly you want the transaction to go through.

 Here are some essential details for dealing with gas in MetaMask:

 The gas limit (units of gas used)

 The gas limit is the maximum number of units of gas you are willing to pay for in order to carry out a transaction or EVM operation.
 Different operations demand different quantities of gas units.
 A normal transaction sending ETH or a token normally costs 21,000 gas, whereas an ERC-20 token approval requires 45,000.
 Many networks, such as EVM-compatible blockchain Harmony, use an identical model in which standard transactions also cost 21,000 gas.

 No!
 MetaMask automatically sets your gas limit depending on the transaction you're trying to execute.
 In the vast majority of cases, this will be adequate to complete your transaction.
 If you want to check it or edit it, make sure you have advanced gas controls turned on (or are using the experimental Enhanced Gas UI) and hit 'Edit' on the transaction confirmation screen.